 If this is you, it’s not your fault.

 The truth is, there’s always something affecting your health, and it’s not possible to fix it all.
 To try, it’s just overwhelming, not to mention costly.
-That’s why in this blog post, I’m going to show you the three things to make smarter decisions.
+That’s why in this blog post, I’m going to show you the three things you can do now to make smarter decisions and not go down an expensive and unnecessary rabbit hole.

 1. Get buy-in by focusing on a few things

-Before you go any further, I want you to know you’ll never be able to fix everything, and if you think you can or even try, you’ll come across as a crazy person and get overwhelmed.
-It’s usually one or two major things that make the biggest difference, so look for quick wins with the biggest impact.
-If your family and friends see a positive change in you, they’re far more likely to support or buy into anything you recommend to them, especially if you’re only recommending one or two changes for them as well.
+Before you go any further, I want you to know that you’ll never be able to fix everything, and if you think you can or even try, you’ll come across as unhinged and get overwhelmed.
+Look for the most obvious culprits first, and usually, just one or two major things make the biggest difference, so focus on quick wins with the biggest impact.
+If your spouse sees a positive change in you, they’re much more likely to support changes if you’re only suggesting one or two things.

 2. Focus on reducing your exposure

 Kaci is a great example of this.
-She and her husband had experienced a devastating mold experience in their previous home and her health had deteriorated with dizziness, headaches, increased sensitivities, and months of testing and treatments before feeling better.
-They were excited for a fresh start, determined not to repeat the same experience.
-Within a few months of moving in their new home, she noticed minor symptoms, and as they worsened, she realized they were in certain areas of the home and affecting her in different ways.
-To make matters worse, she stumbled upon a bit of mold under the eaves, and decided to be proactive.
-Because of her previous experience, she was determined to be smarter and use data to show her what was happening.
-She and her husband purchased meters, but when they saw them, they panicked and felt more confused than before.
-We got to work, and she quickly realized that she had panicked over the readings without considering all of the data points and thinking through her symptoms, how she spent time in the areas she felt sick, and how often she felt triggered.
-Once she categorized all that information, she was able to prioritize the different areas and fix her home, and use data from her meters and her symptoms to compare before and after her adjustments.
-While her husband was supportive and on board, he felt better about investing in fixes that were clearly issues and based on data.
+She and her husband had experienced a devastating mold problem in their previous home, and her health plummeted with dizziness, headaches, heightened sensitivities, and months of testing and treatments before feeling better.
+They were excited about a fresh start and avoiding another mold nightmare.
+But soon after moving into their new home, she noticed subtle symptoms.
+As they worsened, she realized they were tied to specific areas and affected her in different ways.
+To make things worse, she found mold under the eaves and decided to be proactive.
+Remembering her panicked and scattered approach last time, she decided to be smarter this time and use data to understand exactly what was happening.
+She and her husband purchased meters, but when they saw the readings, it felt like their house was out to get them.
+As she got to work, she realized she was prioritizing the high readings without any real context, while de-prioritizing how she was affected by her symptoms, how long she spent in those areas, how often it happened, and how long it took her to feel better.
+Once she categorized all that information, she was able to prioritize and fix her home, and use both her meter data and her symptoms to measure the impact of her changes.
+While her husband was supportive and on board, he felt better about investing in fixes where she spent much of her time, and isn’t triggered in those spaces anymore.

-If you think you need to go out and buy meters, keep in mind that they only provide one piece of data, and you should consider multiple data points to decide on the best solution.
-Take a moment and think about where you’re spending time, how you feel, what you think the problem is, and then think of different ways that you can reduce your exposure and choose a solution.
+If you think you need to go out and buy meters, remember that they offer only a single data point, and you should look at multiple data points before choosing the best solution.
+Take a moment to consider where you’re spending time, how you feel, what you believe the problem is, and then think of different ways to reduce your exposure and select a solution.

 3. Break it into phases

-The solution, borrowing from the tech world, is to adopt an agile approach, which means working in small, focused steps instead of tackling everything.
-You prioritize the list, handle the highest-impact items first, and then revisit and reevaluate.
-Between each phase, you confirm the goal, what has changed, what no longer needs attention, then reprioritize and identify the next items to address.
-In your case, this includes new things in your home.
-That’s the approach I would suggest for you and why it’s so important to learn how to reassess at every phase, rather than committing to an entire list.
+The solution, borrowing from the tech world, is to adopt an agile approach, which means working in small, focused phases by prioritizing the entire list and addressing the highest-impact items.
+After each phase, wait a few weeks and revisit your goals, assess any changes, what no longer needs attention, and add new items.
+Then reprioritize the list and identify the next few items to address.
+That’s the approach I would suggest for you, so you can relax a bit and evaluate between each phase, rather than committing to a daunting static list you never revisit.

 Melissa is a perfect example of this.
 See, she had, over the years, developed a significant chronic condition that kept her from working.
 As she recovered, she returned to work as a consultant and quickly noticed she was getting completely drained at work and exhausted at home, and it was becoming too much.
 Her husband was always incredibly supportive and wanted to help, but didn’t know what he could do.
-Once we created her report and plan with all the data we collected, it was an intimidating list that would have taken weeks to fix every single item, and she felt completely overwhelmed at the thought of tackling it all.
-Armed with an agile approach, she and her husband quickly identified the key items to address for the first phase, and since he was part of the decision-making process, he was fully on board with the changes.
-After the first phase of changes, she felt so much better with more mental clarity and energy throughout the day; they felt confident scaling back for the second phase.
+Once we created her report and plan with all the data we collected, it was an intimidating list that would have been costly and taken weeks to fix every single item, and she felt completely overwhelmed at the thought of tackling it all.
+Using a phased approach made it much more manageable.
+She and her husband quickly identified the key items to address for the first phase, and since he was part of the decision-making process, he was fully on board with the changes.
+After the first phase of changes, she felt so much better with more mental clarity and energy throughout the day; they felt confident scaling back for the second phase, saving time, money, and stress.
 Within a week after the second phase, her energy levels and sleep drastically improved, and even her husband’s sleep tracker showed his sleep improved!
-She felt confident holding off on the remaining items, knowing from the data that they had prioritized and addressed the most important issues without spending weeks on implementing everything on their original list.
+She felt confident holding off on the remaining items, knowing from the data that they had prioritized and addressed the most important issues without wasting weeks on implementing everything on their original list.

 If you have a long list and feel like you’re not done until every single thing is done, you can let go of those feelings of guilt and obligation.
 That massive list is going to burn you out, and let’s face it, there’s always something changing or something new coming into your home.
 Breaking this into phases keeps the scope small, ensures you’re always focusing on the top priorities, and makes it easier to get buy-in from the rest of the household.
 And, you can stop when you feel you’ve done enough, even if you’ve only completed one phase.